Let's have a look at how roughly 9,000 US companies with EcoVadis ratings measure up against our benchmarks and peers in North America and Europe.

 Relative sustainability performance among countries with 100+ ratings in 2023

 After multiple ratings, companies in the US are able to close most of the performance gap with Canada, raising their overall average to 51.
-The baseline for US companies entering the EcoVadis network is almost 6 points lower than that of those assessed at least once before.
-Those with multiple ratings are able to raise their Environment performance more than on any other theme.
-The Environment theme covers a range of indicators on topics including carbon, water, biodiversity, product lifecycle and more.
+The baseline for US companies entering the EcoVadis network is almost 6 points lower than the average of those assessed at least once before.
+Those with multiple ratings are able to raise their performance on the Environment theme more than on any other.
+This theme covers a range of indicators on topics including carbon, water, biodiversity, product lifecycle and more.

 Performance by number of ratings in the US (2023)